-Spruce Railroad Trail is a 20.6 mile moderately trafficked out and back trail located near Port Angeles, WA that features a lake and is good for all skill levels.
+Spruce Railroad Trail is a 20.6 mile moderately trafficked out and back trail located near Port Angeles, Washington that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 light easy trail, and pretty fun for cliff jumping right by the bridge on the right. nice spot for just hanging out for the day